DMM TOC > 500 Additional Mailing Services|

 a.
 Standard Post, Package Services, and Parcel Select mail is forwarded only to domestic addresses.

 b.
-The exceptional address format under 602.3.0 may not be used on mail with any ancillary service endorsement or mail with any extra service.
+Except for Bound Printed Matter pieces including USPS Tracking, the exceptional address format under 602.3.0 may not be used on mail with any ancillary service endorsement or mail with any extra service (see 263.2.4).
 Forwarding service is not provided for such mail.
 Undeliverable Standard Post, Parcel Select, Media Mail, and Library Mail with this address format are returned with the reason for nondelivery attached only if the address is incorrect or incomplete, or the mail is undeliverable for another address-related reason.
 Undeliverable Bound Printed Matter with this address format is disposed of by the USPS.

 d.
 If a Standard Post, Package Services (except for unendorsed Bound Printed Matter), or Parcel Select mailpiece and any attachment are not opened by the addressee, the addressee may refuse delivery of the piece and have it returned to the sender without affixing postage.
 Pieces endorsed “Change Service Requested” are not returned to sender.
 If a Standard Post, Package Services, or Parcel Select piece or any attachment to that piece is opened by the addressee, the addressee must affix the applicable postage to return the piece to the sender.